Sunday, October 10, 2010

 The '70s have much to answer for: Disco.
 The Partridge Family.
 Watergate.
 Leisure suits.
 Etc., etc.

-To that list I would add The Apple.
+To that list I would add The Apple, although it didn't open until 1980.
 What is The Apple?
 According to the trailer, it is special experience in movie-going entertainment.

 But I guess that depends on how you define "special."

 Filmed in West Germany in 1979 by an international crew and cast, and released the next year, The Apple was intended to be a musical for the youth market, a la Grease and Saturday Night Fever.
 Rocky Horror Picture Show had become a "midnight movie" favorite in the U.S. by then, and I'd bet that was in the producers' minds, too.
 I've been unable to dig up any accounts of its Teutonic reception, but given David Hasselhoff's success there the following decade, I'm going to assume it was a huge hit.

 The U.S. market, however, turned out to be tougher nut to crack.
 The film was previewed disastrously--some accounts have audiences hurling free copies of the soundtrack LP at the screen--and got re-edited.
 If you ever decide to take the plunge and watch this, you'll notice a number of scenes in the preview above are nowhere to be found in the finished product.
 It played on only a handful of screens here in 1980, and disappeared in a week.
 Then it started appearing on late night TV and a cult began to form.
 I can't remember exactly when I first heard about The Apple but, as an aficionado of truly bad cinema, it's been on my must-see list for years.
 Then, as I cruised through Netflix's listings the other day ... there it was.
 I sat down yesterday morning with a large cup of coffee and slice of chocolate babka and let the whole thing wash over me.